 I am a registered member of the BACP and work according to their ethical framework.
 I receive regular clinical supervision and take part in continued professional development.
 I also have an advanced CRB certificate and professional indemnity insurance.

-I am a member of AICTP (Association of Integrative Coach-Therapist Professionals) and can offer Academic coaching either separately or integrated with counselling and psychotherapy.
+I can offer Academic coaching either separately or integrated with counselling and psychotherapy.

 - PG Diploma in Counselling and Psychotherapy (York St John University)